mrblackus/laravel-storedprocedures/README.md

 # Laravel stored procedures
+This package allow you to work with PostgreSQL stored procedures with Laravel 4.
+It allows you to generate models to simply use your procedures in your PHP code.

-*Only works with PostgreSQL for now.*
+*It only works with PostgreSQL for now.*

 ## Installation
 Require this package by adding following dependency on your composer.json